Côn Sơn Island: Loran-C Station Con Son

 At the request of Secretary of Defense Robert McNamara, the U.S. Coast Guard started pre-construction plans for a chain of Loran-C radio stations to serve Southeast Asia 15 January 1966 in support of Operation Tight Reign during the Vietnam War.
 The actual construction of Station Con Son began during April with the delivery of construction materials by and award of construction contracts to Morrison-Knudsen Corp. and Brown and Root Company.
 Station Con Son was one of five stations in the Southeast Asia chain and was designated SH-3 Yankee.
 It consisted of a 625 foot tower, transmitter equipment buildings, fuel tanks, generators and barracks for personnel located on the north end of Con Son Island.
 The personnel complement for the station was two officers and 23 enlisted men.
 After commissioning on 2 September 1966 the station began the testing phase of operations and the five station chain was fully operational by 04:00 on 28 October, just nine months after the initial request from the Department of Defense.
 The station provided, along with its sister stations in the chain, signals that allowed aircraft and ships to receive accurate all-weather positioning data for navigation purposes.
 During January 1973 the operation of the station was turned over to civilian contractors who were responsible to the United States Coast Guard for all functions of the station.
 The Coast Guard continued to supply logistical and technical support on an as needed basis.
 When the fall of the South Vietnamese government was imminent, Station Con Son was directed to stay on the air until the last possible minute to provide navigation signals to aircraft and ships fleeing South Vietnam.
 Station Con Son stayed on the air until 1246 local time on 29 April 1975, after which the crew over-sped the generators and damaged critical pieces of electronic gear.

+The Fall of Saigon

+The U.S. had leased a number of ships to the Republic of Vietnam Navy (RVNN) and wished to limit the number of ships and technology that the Vietnam People's Navy would get their hands on should South Vietnam fall.
+North Vietnam's 1975 spring offensive was so successful, it soon became apparent Saigon would be overtaken.
+American military attaché Richard Armitage was sent to convince as many RVNN ship captains as possible to refuse to surrender their commands, escape en masse to a designated location to scuttle their ships, and get picked up by the U.S. Navy.
+Armitage and Captain Kiem Do, RVNN Deputy Chief of Staff, had an unspoken understanding that none of those captains or their crews would leave their families behind, and Armitage failed to report that detail to Washington.